 Please understand that I’m not complaining.
 I lead a blessed life and I know it.
 Also understand that I’m not claiming that my life is any busier than yours.
 Many of us are skimming atop life’s turbulent waves in the same speed boat these days, aren’t we?
 All I’m doing is offering an explanation as to why I don’t post more blogs.
 The tinge of responsibility is certainly there.
 For that matter, when I’m at my best, the desire is even there.
 But when it comes to the time and energy, ah, there’s the rub.

 In conclusion, let me say that I sincerely thank you for your readership.
 Don’t ever think that I take it lightly.
 Please keep checking in periodically or, better yet, click on “Sign Me Up” in the top-right corner of this page and become a subscriber.
 But whether you are a subscriber, a first-time visitor, or somewhere in between, just know that I appreciate you giving me a read.
-You keep reading and I’ll keep writing, that is as this busy life allows. 🙂
+You keep reading and I’ll keep writing, at least as much as this busy life allows.